hack-technicolor/hack-technicolor/docs/Firmware Repository.md

 ### What to do if your firmware is not listed here

+If you want to get an image of a Technicolor firmware which is not listed here you have two main options:

+- Try searching very deeply in the web for the original RBI file.
+Most ISP's keep all firmwares released via remote upgrade on their server, so you may resort into just guessing the right URL
+- Try getting root access on a device currently running the firmware you are looking for and grab a dump of its firmware partitions (banks)

+Read further below to get some more useful tips.

-If you find another firmware for a Technicolor gateway, please post it here!
+If you find another firmware for a Technicolor gateway which is not yet listed, please share it here!
 Keep an eye on your formatting, follow everyone else's!

-### Guessing Firmware URL's
+### Guessing RBI Firmware URL's

 Stock bootloader allows TFTP flashing only with the correct RBI firmware file for the hardware board mnemonic version (something like XXXX-X).